-You are allowed a blank white board during the exam.
+Along with an approved calculator, ou are allowed a blank white board during the exam.
 To verify the white board is blank, you must show your white board to the proctor before you begin your exam.
 At the end of the exam, the proctor will instruct you to wipe clean the white board; the proctor must witness you wiping clean the white board.